andymckay/blog/_posts/2023-02-15-no-marathon.md

 * July: **I hate running, I'm never running again.** I can't catch up with the cyclists.
 I'm off my diet and gaining weight.
 * August: Wow the mountains are amazing I'm going hiking.
 Forget running and cycling.
 * September: Big bike races.
 I hate cycling.
 * October, November, December: I've failed at cyling and running and I'm in a funk.
-Only 3 months till starts again.
+Only 3 months till the cycle starts again.

 I peak at the marathon, it ruins my legs and I stop running.
 The running bites into my cycling and I fail at that.
 The thing is:
 * I've not gotten to the point where marathons aren't destroying me.